-- data for vehicle-related (and potentially connected navigation) services to be billed to them directly, through an embedded SIM that they fund for the life of the car; - other services, including infotainment, to be billed directly to the customer, preferably through the same embedded SIM (either by linking it to the customer's personal mobile operator contract or through the provider of the embedded SIM having a direct billing relationship with the customer).
+- data for vehicle-related (and potentially connected navigation) services to be billed to them directly, through an embedded SIM that they fund for a defined period or the life of the car - other services, including infotainment, to be billed directly to the customer, preferably through the same embedded SIM (either by linking it to the customer's personal mobile operator contract or through the provider of the embedded SIM having a direct billing relationship with the customer). - Sponsored services that are billed to a third party provider that is sponsoring the cost of connectivity for the use of their services (such as download of audio books).

-Interestingly, this missing functionality is considered so important by automakers that they have relied on tethering as a workaround for service billing.
+Tellingly, this missing functionality is considered so important by automakers that some have relied on tethering as a workaround for service billing.